 Simply switching shoes may help, especially if your hammer toes are in the early stages.
 Wear shoes that have a wider box around your toes.
 Always buy shoes that have a half-inch of leeway between your toes and the tip of the shoes.

-Your treatment starts with an initial evaluation of your hammer toe.
 Even if you end up doing at-home self-care, you must be under the supervision of a board-certified podiatrist like Dr. Petkov.
 Contact Premier Podiatry in Clifton, NJ today to make your appointment.